Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/1_2-Intro_to_LA_2.md

 where $v' \equiv v'_1 e_1 + v'_2 e_2$ is the vector constructed using the *new* components and the *old* basis vectors.

-### Matrix of Linear Transformations under New Basis
+### Matrix of Linear Transformation under the New Basis

 In the *basis-free* language, for an arbitrary vector $v \in V$, a linear transformation $A$ sends it to another vector $w \in V$: